 Our common stock is currently listed on Nasdaq.
-In order to maintain that listing, we must satisfy minimum financial and other continued listing requirements and standards, including those regarding director independence and independent committee requirements, minimum stockholders' equity, minimum share price, and certain corporate governance requirements.
+In order to maintain that listing, we must satisfy minimum financial and other continued listing requirements and standards, including those regarding maintaining a minimum share price, director independence and independent committee requirements, minimum stockholders' equity, and certain corporate governance requirements.
 There can be no assurances that we will be able to comply with the applicable listing standards.